Larry Dixon (fantasy artist)

-Larry Dixon (born July 28, 1966) is an American fantasy artist and novelist.
+Larry Dixon (born July 28, 1966) is an American fantasy artist, birds-of-prey rehabilitation specialist, and novelist.
+He has collaborated with his wife, fantasy author Mercedes Lackey, on multiple books.

 Background

 Dixon, the son of a Delta Force career commando, studied at The North Carolina School of the Arts and at Savannah College of Art & Design.
-In 1992, he married fantasy author Mercedes Lackey; they live in the Tulsa, Oklahoma area.
+In 1992, he married fantasy author Mercedes Lackey.
+They live in the Tulsa, Oklahoma area.
 Dixon, a sports car enthusiast, is also a storm spotter and volunteer firefighter.

 Writing

 Larry has collaborated with his wife, Mercedes Lackey, on a number of her books, including: